|

 criticizes radio or TV that diffuse non-stop Western culture

+programs.
 From Savissivik to Siorapaluq, the people of the North have

 their own culture, their own language.
 A handful of 600 individuals